cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - The SWT files for the Java program S/MIME animation are now delivered separately for a 32 bit and a 64 bit Java VM.
 - In 1.4.40, Flash executables (with integrated content) were signed.
-However, this caused a white empty window instead of the content.
-So from 1.4.41 these are delivered unsigned as before.
+However, this caused that only a white, empty window was shown instead of the content.
+  So from 1.4.41 these Flash executables are delivered unsigned, as before.
 - From 1.4.41 all external programs (also PDF) are called over the same interface.
 - For 1.4.41 all animation files (AML) for Animal have been updated.
-  Now there are jump destinations (in table-of-contents) also for the Nihilist animations.
+  Now there are jump destinations (in table-of-contents) also for the Nihilist animation.
+- Animal now also starts faster.
+Each Animal animation initially starts as a fullscreen windows.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.